braineatingmachines/braineatingmachines.github.io/faq.md

 ---
 layout: page
 title: FAQ
-description: Frequently asked questions about Brain Eating Machines competitive robotics programs and STEM camps.
+description: Frequently asked questions about Brain Eating Machines robotics programs and STEM camps.
 permalink: /faq/
 ---

-You've read the [terms of enrollment](/terms) and cannot find answers to common questions about our programs.
-Still can't find what you're looking for?
-[Contact us](/contact)!
+Quick answers to common questions about our programs.
+For detailed policies, see our [Policies & Terms](/policies/) page.
+For summer camp details, see our [Summer Camp Parent Guide](/summer-camp-guide/).

+---

 ## General Questions

 ### What skills do students learn in your robotics programs?

 We provide comprehensive robotics training that prepares students for various competitive opportunities.
-Our curriculum covers robot design, building, programming with LEGO® Spike Prime, teamwork, innovation projects, and presentation skills.
+Our curriculum covers robot design, building, programming with LEGO® SPIKE Prime, teamwork, innovation projects, and presentation skills.
 Students develop problem-solving abilities, technical expertise, and collaboration skills that are valuable for competitive robotics and STEM education at all levels.

-Please check individual program pages to get a detail insight into each program.
+**Learn more:** Visit our individual [program pages](/) for detailed curriculum information.

 ### What age groups do you serve?

-Our main programs are designed for students in 4th through 8th grade (approximately ages 9-16):
+Our main programs are designed for students in 4th through 8th grade (approximately ages 9-14):

-- **After-School Programs:** Ages 9-16 (4th-8th grade)
+- **After-School Programs:** Grades 4-8
-- **Summer Camps:** Ages 9-16 (4th-8th grade)
+- **Summer Camps:** Grades 4-8
-- **Competitive Robotics Training:** Ages 9-16 (4th-8th grade)
+- **Competitive Robotics Training:** Grades 4-8

-### Do students need prior experience?
+### Do students need prior robotics experience?

 No prior experience is necessary!
 We welcome beginners and experienced students alike.
-Our coaches provide instruction on robotics, programming, and teamwork from the ground up.
+Our instructors provide teaching on robotics, programming, and teamwork from the ground up.
 Enthusiasm and willingness to learn are the only requirements.

 ### Where are programs held?

-After-School Programs are held at schools.
-Please check your local school after-school program calendar.
-Summer Camps are held in Glen Rock, NJ.
-Weather permitting, some of our camps may be held outdoors.
+- **After-School Programs:** Held at participating schools in Glen Rock, NJ and surrounding areas.
+Check your local school after-school program calendar.
+- **Summer Camps:** Held at school facilities in Glen Rock, NJ
+- **Competitive Robotics:** Practice locations are confirmed upon team formation

+**Weather permitting, some outdoor activities may be included.**

 ---

-## Registration & Policies
+## Registration & Getting Started

 ### How do I register?

-Please check our [programs](/) page.
-If the resister link is active, you can go ahead.
-For programs where registration is yet to open, visit our [contact us](/contact) to be notified when registration opens.
+Visit our [Schedule page](/schedule/) to see all upcoming programs and register online.
+If registration isn't open yet for a program you're interested in, [contact us](/contact/) to be notified when registration opens.

 ### Are there sibling discounts?

-Some programs offer sibling discount.
-Once you register your children, please get in touch so we can help you.
+Yes!
+Some programs offer sibling discounts.
+After you register your children, please contact us at [contact@braineatingmachines.com](mailto:contact@braineatingmachines.com) so we can help you apply the discount.

-### What about parental controls on laptops?

-If you have parental controls enabled that require website approval, please contact us.
-We'll provide a list of websites needed for programming tools, online resources, and learning platforms so you can approve them before the program starts.

-### What is your behavior policy?

-Every student is expected to be responsible for their own devices and respectful of others' property.
-Parents will be notified if a child damages property or consistently disrupts class.
-After two warnings, continued disruptive behavior may result in discontinuation from the program.
+**Learn more:** See our [Discounts & Promotions policy](/policies/#discounts-promotions).

 ### I missed registration!
 What now?

 Don't worry!
-Contact us to be added to our waiting list or to be notified about future sessions.
+[Contact us](/contact/) to be added to our waiting list or to be notified about future sessions.
 We occasionally run additional programs or have openings become available.

-### I registered, but did not realize I have a conflict, what is the cancellation policy?
+### What is your cancellation policy?

+Cancellation policies vary by program type and timing.
+Quick reference:

+- **After-School:** 2+ weeks before = full refund minus $50 fee
+- **Summer Camps:** 6+ weeks before = full refund minus $50 fee
+- **After program starts:** No refunds

+**For complete details:** See our [Cancellation & Refund Policy](/policies/#cancellation-refund-policy).

-For registration through Community Schools, please check the respective community school cancellation and refund policy.
+**For Community School programs:** Follow the respective community school's cancellation policy.
-> **Glen Rock Community School**
->
-> **Refunds for classes**: Tuition fee less $15 will be refunded if a student cancels at least 5 days before a class begins.
-Otherwise, no refunds will be given.

-Please review the [terms of enrollment](/terms) for refund details not via community schools.

 ---

+## Program Requirements

+### What equipment do students need to bring?

+**For most programs:**
+- Water bottle (labeled with student's name)
+- Snacks (nut-free)
+- Laptop (only if specified in program details)

+**For programs requiring laptops:**
+- Mac, Windows, or Chromebook with USB port
+- WiFi capability
+- Google Chrome browser installed
+- **NOT acceptable:** Tablets or iPads

+**Learn more:** See our [Program Materials & Equipment policy](/policies/#program-materials-equipment).

+### Can students use tablets or iPads instead of laptops?

+No, tablets and iPads are not suitable for our programming activities.
+Students MUST bring a laptop (Mac, Windows, or Chromebook) with a keyboard, mouse/trackpad, and active USB ports.
+Programming software requires a full computer environment.

+### What about parental controls on laptops?

+If you have parental controls enabled that require website approval, please contact us before your program starts.
+We'll provide a list of websites needed for programming tools and learning platforms so you can approve them in advance.

+### What should students wear?

+- Comfortable clothing suitable for active learning
+- **Closed-toe shoes required** (no flip-flops, Crocs, or sliders)
+- Label jackets and personal items with child's name

+**For summer camps:** See our [Summer Camp Parent Guide](/summer-camp-guide/#what-to-bring-what-not-to-bring) for complete packing list.

+---

+## Program-Specific Questions

+### After-School Programs

+**Can students make up missed sessions?**

+Yes, for after-school programs only.
+Students may schedule one make-up session per month with 24-hour advance notice, subject to availability in other sections.

+**Learn more:** See our [Make-Up Sessions policy](/policies/#make-up-sessions).

+### Summer Camps

+**What should students bring to summer camp?**

+Required items:
+- Water bottle
+- Nut-free snacks
+- Packed lunch (for full-day camps)
+- Laptop (if specified)
+- Any required medications

+**Complete packing list:** See our [Summer Camp Parent Guide](/summer-camp-guide/#what-to-bring-what-not-to-bring).

+**Are make-up days available if my child misses camp?**

+No, make-up sessions are not available for summer camps.
+See our [Attendance policy](/policies/#attendance-absences) for details.

+**What are the health requirements?**

+Summer camps require completed health forms submitted one week before camp starts.
+See our [Summer Camp Health Requirements](/summer-camp-guide/#health-medical-requirements).

-## Competitive Robotics Program
+### Competitive Robotics

-### What does the competitive robotics season look like?
+**What does the competitive robotics season look like?**

 The competitive robotics season typically runs from September through March.
 Teams meet weekly for 2-3 hours to work on: